harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-time-chaos.md

 ---
 id: linux-time-chaos
-title: Linux Time Chaos
+title: Linux time chaos
 ---
-Linux Time Chaos injects chaos to change the time of the linux machine
+Linux Time Chaos injects chaos to change the time of the Linux machine.

 ## Use cases
-- Induces Time chaos on the target Linux machines.
+- Induces time chaos to change the system time on the target Linux machines.
-- It changes the time of the linux machine
+- Determines the resiliency of the underlying application components when subjected to a change in the system time.

 :::note
 - This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.